-In 2011, BCA introduced the constructability requirements for builders to adopt more labourefficient technologies and methods to improve productivity during construction.
+In 2011, BCA introduced the constructability requirements for builders to adopt more labour-efficient technologies and methods to improve productivity during construction.
 This helps to ensure that productivity concepts initiated during the upstream design phase by architects and engineers would be implemented with labour-saving construction processes by builders during the downstream construction phase.

-To accelerate the built environment sector's productivity improvement, especially in view of the more aggressive reductions in foreign worker supply, BCA raised the minimum standards for buildable design score and constructability score further in 2013.
-At the same time, the buildable design requirements were tightened to propel the industry towards adopting a greater degree of standardization in building components and design parameters.
+To accelerate the built environment sector's productivity improvement, especially in view of the more aggressive reductions in foreign worker supply, BCA raised the minimum standards for Buildable Design Score and Constructability Score further in 2013.
+At the same time, the buildable design requirements were tightened to propel the industry towards adopting a greater degree of standardisation in building components and design parameters.

 Going forward, there is a need to lift productivity onto a higher plane by getting the industry to design and construct more buildable buildings and to exploit more labour-efficient technologies and productive methods of construction.
-Thus, from this year onwards, BCA has mandated the adoption of key productivity components including industry-wide standard dimensions for specific types of development.
+Thus, from 2014, besides further raising the minimum scores, BCA has mandated the adoption of key productivity components including industry-wide standard dimensions and building components for specific types of development.
 In addition, specific productive technologies have also been stipulated as land sales conditions for developments sold under the Government Land Sales (GLS) Programme.
-This helps to pave the way for the industry to adopt the Design for Manufacturing and Assembly (DfMA) approach, by moving as much construction work off-site to a controlled manufacturing environment as possible and minimising work on site.
+This helps to pave the way for the industry to adopt the Design for Manufacturing and Assembly (DfMA) approach, by moving as much construction work offsite to a controlled manufacturing environment as possible and minimising work on site.